 - Use disposable tissues and throw them away;

-- Greet others without shaking hands, avoid hugs;
+- Greet others without shaking hands and avoid hugs;

-- Wear a mask when you are sick;
+- Wear a mask if you feel ill;

-- Wear a mask in closed public places, public transport, taxis and rideshare programs, in shops and in places deemed relevant by the prefects of each department depending on the local epidemic situation.
+- Wear a mask in enclosed public places, on public transport, in taxis and rideshares, in shops, and in any other places deemed necessary by the prefects of each department depending on the local health situation.